Mun-Min/Java_OOP/Projects_01/Meters_to_Feet_and_Inches/README.md

     100.00 meters in Feet and Inches is : 328' 1.00"

-    For the given inputs, make sure that your program output looks exactly like the example above (including spelling, capitalization, punctuation, spaces, and decimal points).
+    For the given inputs, make sure that your program output looks exactly like the example above (including spelling, capitalization, punctuation, spaces, and decimal points)

 ### Hints and Helpful Info

 * A Meter is 39.37 Inches (use this value for your computations)

 * A Foot is 12 Inches
 * A single quote mark is a common notation for a value specified in Feet.
 For example 3 Feet is often expressed as 3'
 * A double quote mark is a common notation for a value specified in Inches.
 For example 7.5 Inches is often expressed as 7.5"
-* You may need to cast or convert some values from one data type to another.
+* You may need to cast or convert some values from one data type to another
-* Remember that you can use String.format to construct a String value with a specified number of decimal places.
+* Remember that you can use String.format to construct a String value with a specified number of decimal places

 ### Solution